doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried writing the cide for percolation problem today.
 Used unionfind algorithm and found out percolation statistics, percolation probability and eventually determined the percolation threshold .

 **Thoughts** : Had to scratch my head for hours to get the code right in Java.
 Need to exploreit more.

+# 100 Days Of Code - Log

+### Day 84: August 18, 2020

+**Today's Progress**: Started with Natural language processing today.
+Learned some basic functions in NLTK and saw some that have  implemented it.
+Also learned some more about K-means algorithm for clustering.

+**Thoughts** : I wonder if I could do something by implementing clustering as well as NLP?🤔